Grays Harbor County profile

 Payroll employment

-• The largest year over year decreases were in manufacturing (down 80 jobs) and education and health services (down 70 jobs).
+• The largest over the year decrease was in private education and health services (down 110 jobs).

 Nonfarm employment estimates, not seasonally adjusted, Grays Harbor County